The Aesop fable showed that mercy pays back.

-But should kindness be done only as an investment for future dividends?
+But should kindness be only an investment for future returns?

 Previous Story: Soft Beat Slow Dance

 “Is he asleep?”
 Rosh asked, as he entered the home and removed his shoes.

 “Yea,” said Isha.
 She smiled up at him from the couch, where she sat watching TV alone.

 “I’ll go and kiss him goodnight,” he smiled back at her.
 “Then we’ll have dinner together.”

 She nodded absent-mindedly, already engrossed again in her TV serial.

 He walked up to Hosh’s bed and bent down to give the softest of pecks on his sleeping son’s cheek.

 Before he knew it, two little arms went up around his neck, pushing him down on the softly heaving chest underneath him.